 This palace of pooch pampering was inspired by a one-eyed dog named Pearl, who would perform a little polka in an effort to see people with her good eye.
-In addition to walls of fashion-forward collars, leashes, and dog sweaters, display cases are crammed with doggie treats such as peanut butter Wonder Nuggets and Chicken Little Sfizis.
-There’s also a huge selection of meat jerky (including duck, cod, and chicken), squeeze toys, and dinosaur-size bones for gnawing.
-The bully sticks—edible chew toys made out of animal tendon—are popular.
+The glass jars are crammed with doggie treats such as peanut butter Wonder Nuggets and Chicken Littles, a chicken-based treat.
+There’s also a huge selection of meat jerky (including haddock, cod, and chicken), and seasonal offerings like “holiday feast” jerky.
+The small downstairs boutique carries more practical supplies, like toys and stain-removing spray.
 It’s worth stopping by, even if you don’t carry your dog around in your handbag.

 268 Shawmut Ave.

 If you want cheese, the South End’s Formaggio Kitchen will provide for you.
 It keeps well over three digits’ worth of cheese varieties in the store, and the website has nine filter categories so shoppers can find the precise type for any occasion.
 Prices range from $400 gift baskets to $7 eight-ounce containers of fresh mozzarella, so there will be something to use to cook with friends, as well as special items to treat yourself with.

 This women’s clothing store sells bold fashion items alongside closet staples, from graphic T-shirts to long animal print sweaters.
 The shop also carries beauty and bath products, including body mist and exfoliating bath salts.
 In addition to clothes, you’ll find home décor, kitchenware, and accessories.
 Whether you need a cute shirt, another layer, or a statement piece to add to your closet, fly on over to Flock.